 Colorful lights turn the Japanese Garden, South African Plaza, Cottonwood Border, Shady Lane and other gardens into magical winter landscapes.
 Carolers stroll the Gardens on select evenings.

-You can also buy roasted nuts, sweet treats and hot beverages, as well as a souvenir re-usable mug and the popular HoloSpex 3D glasses.
+You can also buy roasted nuts, sweet treats and hot beverages at the Hive Garden Bistro.